VNv5/VNv5.github.io/README.md

-wsg this is just a small project of mine if you're an carey opp leave
+wsg this is just a small project of mine if you're a carey opp leave